rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud/readme.md

 #### **PRINT_START macro**:

-1. Automation: The PRINT_START macro automates multiple steps typically required before starting a print, such as heat soaking, toolhead warming, gantry homing, and leveling.
+1. Automation: The PRINT_START macro automates multiple steps before starting a print, such as heat soaking, toolhead warming, gantry homing, and leveling.
 2. Heat-soak cycle: The macro includes a heat-soak cycle that allows the printer to stabilize its temperature before starting the actual print.
 This cycle is crucial for ensuring that the printer operates at the desired temperature, which is essential for successful printing and proper filament adhesion.
 3. Gantry homing and leveling: As the heat-soak cycle begins, the PRINT_START macro also performs gantry homing and leveling.
 This step prevents any undue stress on the gantry as chamber temperatures rise, ensuring that the gantry remains properly aligned.
 4. Flexibility: The heat-soak cycle can be terminated early by selecting RESUME or executing the WAIT_QUIT macro.
 This flexibility allows users to abort the heat-soak cycle if needed, for example, when encountering unexpected issues or when wanting to start the print sooner.
 5. Adaptive Mesh: The PRINT_START macro incorporates the use of Adaptive Mesh, which improves bed leveling and compensates for any imperfections in the printing surface within the print area of the object itself.
 This step enhances the first-layer adhesion and overall print quality by adjusting the printing parameters based on the actual surface conditions.
 6. Purge line and pressure advance proof: The macro includes a purge line and a simple line-based pressure advance proof.
 The purge line allows users to verify key aspects of the printer's performance, such as filament flow and pressure advance, ensuring that the printer is functioning correctly before starting the actual print.

-Overall, the advantages of the PRINT_START macro lie in its automation of critical steps, gantry leveling and temperature stabilization, flexibility in terminating the heat-soak cycle, the inclusion of Adaptive Mesh for improved bed leveling, and simplified verification of key printer parameters.
+Overall, the advantages of the PRINT_START macro lie in its automation of critical steps, gantry leveling, and temperature stabilization, flexibility in terminating the heat-soak cycle, the inclusion of Adaptive Mesh for improved bed leveling, and simplified verification of key printer parameters.
 These advantages contribute to a streamlined and efficient workflow, enhancing print quality and user experience.

 The **Start G-code** block in SuperSlicer should contain the following line: